G-ram/HAWK/text/HAWKFinalReport.md

 Where T can be any type.

 Integers are 32-bit signed two's complement integer.
 Doubles are double-precision 64-bit IEEE 754 floating point.
-We will refer to doubles and integers arithmetic type.
+We will refer to doubles and integers  as arithmetic types.

 Strings are a sequence of 0 or more unicode characters.
 They are guaranteed to occupy O(n) space in memory, where n is the number of characters in the string.